-One Saturday morning about two weeks ago I began my morning with the usual ritual, out the back door, ride up to the bakery and bring home fresh bread for breakfast.
+One I began my morning with the usual ritual, out the back door, ride up to the bakery and bring home fresh bread for breakfast.
 Nothing untoward happened.
 An hour later I stepped out the back door again and found myself completely wrapped in spider web, some time in the hour a very optimistic spider had built its web across the doorway!
 While I was untangling myself, Jo looked up and pointed out the culprit – a very large Garden Orb Spider had taken up residence above the door.

 As this was a little inconvenient, we relocated her to the rose bushes near the corner of the house and thought no more of it, by Thursday of the next week we’d seen no trace of her.